 iv.
 “The vision may have been prompted by the actual memory of seeing the Israelite dead strewn outside Jerusalem or scattered along the desert road that led Ezekiel and his companions into exile.”
 (Taylor)

 c.
 Indeed they were very dry: Apart from their presence in a living body, bones are dead.
 Dry bones are not only dead; they have been long dead.
 Bones are what remain when life has passed.
-If something never had life, it will not leave bones.
-Yet when something has been dead so long, we normally give up hope it will ever live again.
+If something never had life, it would not leave bones.
+Yet when something has been dead so long, we give up hope it will ever live again.

 d.
-Can these bones live: One might hope that a recently dead corpse might somehow resuscitate.
+Can these bones live?
+One might hope that a recently dead corpse might somehow resuscitate.
 No one hopes that scattered, detached bones might live.
 Admirably, Ezekiel responded to God’s question with the only hope that could be found, saying “O Lord GOD, You know.”

 · Ezekiel had no hope in the bones, but he did have hope in God.